yhuang85/mandy/build-source/source/CAST/build_liouville/index.rst

 There are obvious and not-so-obvious conditions that :math:`W` must satisfy to become a Liouville domain.
 An obvious and general condition is that :math:`W` must carry an almost complex structure.
 On the other hand, there are not-so-obvious and rather ad hoc conditions such as that :math:`W` must not be :math:`S^3 \times [0,1]`, even though it does carry an almost complex structure.
 The later constraint comes from some rather complicated geometric analysis (e.g. pseudo-holomorphic curves or mathematical gauge theory) which works only in dimension :math:`4`.

 There is one noteworthy special case when :math:`(W, \omega, \lambda, X)` carries one additional assumption that :math:`X` is gradient-like for a Morse function :math:`f: W \to \RR`.
 In this case :math:`f` induces a handle decomposition of :math:`W` where the handles come with standard symplectic structures.
 Such a symplectic structure on :math:`W` is called a *Weinstein structure* and such :math:`W` is called a  *Weinstein domain*.
-Now the good news is that the existence of Weinstein structures are completely characterized by the work of Eliashberg [Eli90]_:
+Now the good news is that the existence of Weinstein structures are completely characterized by the work of `Eliashberg <https://www.worldscientific.com/doi/10.1142/S0129167X90000034>`_:

     :math:`W` carries a Weinstein structure if and only if it is almost complex and has no topology above half of its dimension.